manumeehl/AerospaceVault/Computational Foundations 2/Phase 2 (Technical Foundations)/Boolean Algebra/Algebraic Identity.md

-The Algebraic identity describes the behaviour of a circuit similarly to a truth table, but in a single formula.
+The Algebraic identity describes the behavior of a circuit similarly to a [[Truth Tables|Truth Table]], but in a single formula.
+Here is an example for an XOR Gate:

-Example: XOR Gate

 **1. Truth Table:**